AdnanSalah84/WebAPI-With-ASPNET-Core-Sample/README.md

 # WebAPI-With-ASPNET-Core-Sample
 This is a sample of Web API with ASP.NET Core 1.0

+## Getting started
+- Clone or Download this repository.
+- If you have Visual Studio 2015 then open ASPNet_WebAPI.sln in Visual Studio 2015.
+- Run `dotnet ef database update` in package manager console.
+- Press F5 to run the application or run the individual application on IIS Express in visual studio 2015.
+- Download "Postman" App for free - https://www.getpostman.com/apps

+Postman is a REST Client for Testing Web API.
+Hope this will help you.
+See the examples here:

 ## Get All Students

 ``` http://localhost:47565/api/student ```